jamespheffernan/mgt-scorekeeper/docs/wireframes/ledger-view-mobile-wireframe.md

 - Junk: Column shows which player(s) got what type of junk (e.g., B1:Birdie, B2:Sandie).
 - Export CSV: Button below the list.
 - PaperTrailDrawer: Modal/bottom sheet with full calculation breakdown for the selected hole, including player gross/net scores and a detailed list of junk events by player and type.
 Payout now includes win bonus (base value) and junk.
-- Final: Always zero-sum, matches the payout for the winning team and negative for the losing team.
+- Final: Matches the payout for the winning team.
 - **Player columns and breakdowns are always ordered: blue player, blue player, red player, red player.**

 *This wireframe is for a 390px wide mobile screen.
 All elements are touch-friendly and readable at a glance.*